MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-role-based-access.md

     ```

     > [!NOTE]
     > In this example, the `id` value would be `/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourcegroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-table-account/tableRoleDefinitions/dddddddd-9999-0000-1111-eeeeeeeeeeee`.
-This example uses fictituous data and your identifier would be distinct from this example.
+This example uses fictitious data and your identifier would be distinct from this example.
 This is a subset of the typical JSON outputted from the deployment for clarity.

 ## Assign role to identity